BentonFraizer/camera-shop/Readme.md

   //other options
 },
 ```
-and delete with option before deploying.
+and delete this option before deploying.